zimbora/mgmt-iot-web/Readme.md

 This can be done adding an user with level 5 and associate a client account to it

+### Dashboard
+Define DB_CONTAINER_NAME to get docker stats from that container and show on dashboard

 ### Google Auth
 Google Login is also supported.
 Define GOOGLE_CLIENT_ID env variable to set your google account id for your project.